Riddick Bowe vs. Andrew Golota: The Fight

 In the opening round, Golota took advantage of Bowe being overweight and came out firing.
 Golota was able to land his jab at a constant rate and landed nearly half of his 69 punches in the first round while Bowe was only able to land 17.
 The two men would have a close round 2 with both men landing powerful shots on one another, but Golota regained control in round 3 and pushed the action further in round 4.
 Bowe was looking overmatched and an upset was becoming more and more likely for the Polish contender as the fight progressed.
 Bowe did not have an answer for Golota and was clearly out of shape and struggling as the fight advanced into the middle rounds.

-Golota, however, was unable to break himself from his habit of committing fouls against his opponents.
-He had been landing punches to Bowe's midsection that were dangerously close to his belt line for much of the earlier portions of the fight, and eventually hit Bowe in his left thigh to garner his first warning from Kelly in the second round.
-A second warning came after a punch from Golota hit Bowe in his crotch later in the round.
-Then, in the fourth round, Golota landed another low shot to Bowe's groin that was hard enough to send the former world champion to the canvas.
-Kelly took a point away from Golota and allowed Bowe five minutes to recover.
-After three minutes, Bowe recovered and the fight resumed.
+Bowe, however, was able to remain close on the scorecards as Golota repeatedly landed punches that were close to being below the beltline.
+Referee Wayne Kelly issued two warnings to Golota for shots below Bowe's waist in the second round, then deducted a point from him in the fourth round after a third low punch dropped Bowe to the canvas.
+Bowe was given five minutes to recover but only needed three and the fight continued.

 Towards the end of the sixth round, Golota again managed to hit Bowe with a low blow.
-Kelly again stopped the action to deduct a point from Golota and allow Bowe a chance to recover, but warned Golota that he would stop the fight if he did it one more time.
-Golota acknowledged the warning, and the round was fought to an end.
-The seventh round began with Golota continuing to press the action, but one minute in, he hit Bowe with another low blow.
-Kelly deducted a third point from his score, but allowed the fight to continue.
-With thirty seconds left of the round, Golota hit one last low, which sent Bowe to the canvas again, prompting Kelly to finally disqualify Golota.
+Kelly deducted a second point and threatened to disqualify Golota if he did it again.
+The sixth concluded without any further incidents, but in the seventh Golota landed two more low blows on Bowe.
+As he fell to the canvas after the sixth and final low punch, Kelly finally decided to stop the fight and award Bowe the victory by disqualification.